mattermost/docs/source/administration/config-settings.rst

 **True**: Only allow secure TLS transport, forcing the browser to request all resources via HTTPS.
 Learn more `here <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security>`_.

 **False**: No restrictions on TLS transport.
-Resources can be requested via HTTP or HTTPs.
+Resources are requested via HTTP or HTTPs.

 +--------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"TLSStrictTransport": false`` with options ``true`` and ``false`` for above settings respectively.         |